Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal

 \subsection{Synthesis}

 As discussed in Sec.~\ref{sec:intro}, for practical reasons, we are often interested in O-BMSs which can be implemented using only reactive components.
-Thus, although the preceding analysis is valid for general surfaces which may generate or absorb power, we will restrict further investigations to those that are passive and lossless.
+Thus, although the preceding analysis is valid for general surfaces which may generate and/or absorb power, we will restrict further investigations to those that are passive and lossless.

 A straightforward method of guaranteeing passivity and losslessness is to enforce the condition of local power conservation (LPC), which is essentially a point-wise continuity condition for the normal flux of the real power across the metasurface.
-It can be stated as
+In the computational domain, it can be stated as